hwayne/learntla/content/introduction/_index.md

 {{% /notice %}}
 ### What is TLA+?

 TLA+ is a _formal specification language_.
-It's a tool to design systems and algorithms, then programmatically verify those systems don't have critical bugs.
+It's a tool to design systems and algorithms, then programmatically verify that those systems don't have critical bugs.
 It's the software equivalent of a blueprint.

 ### Why should I use it?